 Teaching Academy for Distance Learning

-The final part of TADL is the Delivery phase, where instructors get the opportunity to pilot their newly developed courses using fellow TADL participants as students.
+The final part of TADL is the Delivery phase, where instructors get the opportunity to participate in each other's sandboxes as students.
 During this phase participants will be shown best practices in online delivery.
-This enables participants to get a feel for how an online course operates, so that they are then able to incorporate their course policies and procedures before the course goes out for review.
+This enables participants to get a feel for how an online course operates, so that they are then able to incorporate their course policies and procedures in their courses.
 Participants also get the benefit of being able to improve their courses based on the feedback obtained during this phase.

-This year, there are three separate versions of TADL.
-The first is a hybrid session that meets online and face-to-face, and is limited to 18 participants.
-This hybrid session will meet 3 times face-to-face during the fall of 2013, and alternate between f-2-f and online sessions on Fridays during the spring 2014.
+This year, we will be offering the program in hybrid format that meets both online and face-to-face, and is limited to 18 participants.
+This session will meet 7 times face-to-face, and alternate between f-2-f and online sessions on Fridays during the Fall 2014.